wp-plugins/code-snippets-extended/README.txt

 == Description ==

-Using this plugin you can place code snippets into your posts or pages.
+Using this plugin, you can create code chunks(or snippets) and use them in posts or pages on your site.

 In one snippet you can use different code types: js, php, css, just set required tags.